intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Values that are given in the init-value-list may be carried from one iteration to the next.
 The local identifier gives the name of the loop-carried value as it is accessible in the loop body.
-The local identifier given on the right-hand side of the init-value expression determines the initial value of the loop-carried value, and its type must coincide with the scalar-type-list.
+The local identifier given on the right-hand side of the init-value expression determines the initial value of the loop-carried value, and its type must coincide with the number-type-list.
 When loop-carried values are present, the loop's last instruction must be a yield instruction that updates the loop-carried values for the next iteration.
-The number and types of the yielded values must correspond the scalar-type-list.
+The number and types of the yielded values must correspond the number-type-list.

 Returns
 ~~~~~~~